top of page

 A beneficial owner is a natural person who:

-2. Exercises control over the corporation; or
+2. Exercises control over the corporation.

 4. Ultimately benefits from the corporation’s assets or operations.

-Important: Beneficial owners must always be natural persons.
+It is crucial to note that beneficial owners must always be natural persons.
 Juridical entities cannot be declared as ultimate beneficial owners.

 Direct vs. Indirect Ownership

-Understanding this distinction is critical.
+Understanding the distinction between direct and indirect ownership is critical.

-Direct ownershipA natural person owns shares directly in the corporation.
+• Direct Ownership: A natural person owns shares directly in the corporation.

-Indirect ownershipA natural person owns shares through another corporation, partnership, or holding company.
+• Indirect Ownership: A natural person owns shares through another corporation, partnership, or holding company.

 If Corporation A owns 60% of Corporation B, and Mr. X owns 80% of Corporation A, then Mr. X indirectly owns 48% of Corporation B (60% × 80%).
+This indirect structure must be disclosed in HARBOR.

 Step-by-Step Guide to Submitting Through HARBOR